Is Hoodoo Satanic Or Demonic?

 Red Devil Lye is an American brand of lye (a caustic chemical used in liquid soaps and toilet bowl cleaners) used by old conjure works to protect and send enemies away.

-Actually, an old-fashioned work utilized a drain cleaner bearing a drawing of the face of the devil.
+An old-fashioned work utilized a drain cleaner bearing a drawing of the face of the devil.
 This product, called 'Lewis Red Devil Lye,' was sold in boxes before with labels of a big, furious, smiling devil (they now replaced it with plastic bottles and reduced the size of the devil, as shown above).
 That artwork of the devil in the vintage container was why some practitioners bury four unopened containers of Red Devil Lye at the four corners of a property with the Devil images facing outward to guard one's premises.

 I didn't worship Satan because I had never been contacted by him, and I was neither a Theistic nor a LaVeyan Satanist.
 I did practice Demonolatry, though, to some extent, but differently than the usual practice of ceremonial magicians.